 Or, for those who are satisfied with the wisdom of the masses, an H&M store in Brazil puts LCD displays into their hangers that present a live, running count of how many "likes" that particular blouse or jacket has received on its website.

-, one can put together clothing and accessories from any website to create ensembles, which can be shared to solicit friends' reactions.
-Fashism.com
+On Polyvore.com, one can put together clothing and accessories from any website to create ensembles, which can be shared to solicit friends' reactions.

 Stoll gave examples of how social media is integrated into other areas of retailing, as well.
 For example, Crate & Barrel pulls live data from Pinterest accounts to highlight which of their wares is "most Pinned."